wemiibidun/github_profile_finder/README.md

 ## Introduction
-The aim of this project is to allow users to generate password easily without going through the hassle of thinking of what password to use everytime a password is needed.
+The aim of this project is to allow users to find a specific person on Github and view their profile details by grabbing some specific information via Github's API such as full name, repository, followers, amongst others.

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/github_profile_finder/blob/main/screenshot_image.png)